 Aesthetic results.
-Many women and plastic surgeons prefer the look and feel of silicone breast implants.
+Many women and cosmetic surgeons prefer the look and feel of silicone breast implants.
 Silicone breast implants are generally considered to be more like real breast tissue.
 Saline implants are more prone to rippling of the skin.

 Surgical differences.
 Saline implants are filled after they are implanted, so saline implants require a smaller incision than pre-filled silicone breast implants.
 Also, many saline implants can be adjusted after surgery.
 Months later, a woman could decide to increase or decrease the size of her saline implants without surgery.
 Your doctor can just use a syringe to put in more liquid or take it out.
 The size of standard pre-filled silicone implants cannot be changed.

-- The need for further surgery.
 Over time, breast implants wear out and need to be replaced.
 How long do breast implants last?
 There’s no definitive answer.
 It depends on your individual circumstances.
 In general, the older the breast implant, the higher the risk of rupture.

 Rupture is not the only problem that requires surgery.
 Over time, breast implants can change shape.
 One breast might start to look very different from the other.
 Sometimes, the tissue around the implant hardens, a condition called capsular contracture.
 Surgery is the only way to fix capsular contracture.